 Geographically, it is situated on the cross-roads between Central Europe and the Mediterranean.

-I personally like to classify my country among Mediterranean countries, due to the fact that with Italy, divides Adriatic Sea in half.
+I personally like to classify the country among Mediterranean countries, due to the fact that together with Italy, it divides Adriatic Sea in half.

 Official Name: Republic of Croatia